 For NatWest Group, supporting financial capability goes beyond delivering fair products and great service.
 It also means helping our customers, wider society and future generations to develop good money management skills, so they are empowered to make better financial decisions.
-As part of the bank’s new purpose and strategy, we have committed to improving the financial health of 2.5 million people each year through financial capability interactions, and helping 2 million additional customers to start saving by 2023.
+As part of the bank’s purpose and strategy, we have committed to improving the financial health of 15 million people through financial capability interactions, and to helping 2 million additional customers to start saving, by 2023.
+We aim to improve our customers’ financial confidence and resilience.

 Supporting young people

-Now in its 25th year, MoneySense, our flagship financial education programme for young people, has helped over 8.7 million 5-18 year olds learn about money, both in the classroom and at home.
-MoneySense resources are used in one in three schools across the UK, and in 2019 our employees helped over 90,000 young people learn about money through our MoneySense volunteer workshops.
+Now in its 26th year, MoneySense, our flagship financial education programme for young people, has helped more than 9 million five to 18-year-olds learn about money, both in the classroom and at home.
+In 2020, we reached more than 1.4 million young people, with one in three schools across the UK registered to use MoneySense.

 Empowering customers to make money work smarter

-In 2019, we helped over 1 million customers (*) organise their finances, achieve their goals and make more of important life moments through a free, personalised, one-to-one Financial Health Check.
-From suggesting some easy ways to stay on top of day-to-day spending, to recommending simple ideas to build up savings, the Financial Health Check is designed to put customers in control and make money work smarter.
+In 2020, we helped over 990,000 customers organise their finances, achieve their goals and make more of important life moments through a free, personalised, one-to-one Financial Health Check (*).
+From suggesting easy ways to stay on top of day-to-day spending, to recommending simple ideas to build up savings, the Financial Health Check is designed to put customers in control and make money work smarter.

 Helping customers protect their money

 Our fundamental purpose is to keep our customers’ money safe and secure.
-We are investing £100 million over three years to combat fraud and ensure we remain up-to-date with the latest fraud trends.
-We use sophisticated technical profiling systems that measure biometric behaviours, location, device, payment amount and payment risk to help us identify suspicious activity, and during 2019, we delivered the following initiatives to help customers protect themselves from fraud and scams:
+We use sophisticated technical profiling systems that measure biometric behaviours, location, device, payment amount and payment risk to help us identify suspicious activity.
+During 2020, we also delivered the following initiatives to help customers protect themselves from fraud and scams:

-- Over 200,000 consumers and colleagues have completed Friends Against Scams training or a fraud awareness workshop in school through the bank.
+- More than 230,000 consumers and colleagues have completed Friends Against Scams training or a fraud awareness workshop.

-- Our team of 98 Community Bankers work with local organisations such as Age UK, Trading Standards, Citizens Advice and local police representatives to provide face-to-face support for our customers and local communities.
-They deliver financial education events including on digital safety, Friends Against Scams and fraud awareness.
+- Our team of Community Bankers work with local organisations such as Age UK, Trading Standards, Citizens Advice and local police representatives to provide face-to-face support for our customers and local communities.
+They deliver financial education events on topics including digital safety, Friends Against Scams and fraud awareness.

 - Our Customer Protection Managers also help protect customers from financial harm.
 Their role is to help safeguard customers and to liaise with external organisations like the police, where necessary, to help keep customers and their money safe.
 We are the only bank to have this unique role.